lambdaisland/pennon/README.md

 To use Pennon with Ring, use `pennon.core/wrap-feature-flags`, passing the Ring handler, the available feature flags, and the toggle factories to use.

-A toggle is a function that takes a Ring request map, and returns a toggle function, for example:
+A toggle factory is a function that takes a Ring request map, and returns a toggle, for example:

 ```clojure
 (defn my-toggle-factory [req]